The Ultimate Guide to the Smithsonian Museums

 The Air and Space Museum

 The Air and Space Museum in Washington, DC, was recently renovated in 2022 and features a variety of exhibitions from The Wright Brothers, the first trip to the moon, and the exploration of other planets.
-This museum requires free timed passes to visit, released in 6-week blocks.
+This museum has limited exhibits while under renovation, but I don’t think the construction takes away from the experience.
+It is worth a visit if you love space and air travel but you may not need as much time here as other museums.
 While the exhibits at the museum are free, you may want to consider a planetarium show which is $9 per adult.
-(The planetarium is closed until March 10, 2024 for renovations.)

 The museum is walkable from 2 metro stops: Smithsonian (orange, blue, silver) and L’Enfant Plaza (green, yellow, orange, blue, silver).
 Open daily except Christmas.